Preparing for Surgery

 • Toothpaste and toothbrush, denture cleanser and denture cup

-Clothing: (You will be getting dressed in your own clothes the day after surgery.)
+Clothing: (you will be getting dressed in your own clothes the day after surgery.)

 • Loose-fitting clothing, such as sweats